nivlab/nivturk/docs/basic-usage/mturk.md

 - NivTurk expects several arguments to be provided from CloudResearch in the study URL (`workerId`, `assignmentId` and `hitId`).
 Make sure to keep the box for 'Do not add query string parameters' unselected (as default).

 ### How Workers are Approved
-- NivTurk uses Dynamic Completion Code.
-Thus, select the option 'Each worker will have a unique secret code.
-Your HIT can either be auto-approved or manually approved.'
+- NivTurk is configured for use with the Fixed Completion Code option.
-- With the Dynamic Completion Code, CloudResearch by default automatically approve workers.
-If you prefer to manually examine the codes, you can select 'Manual Assignment Management'.
-Otherwise, keep it unselected, and fill in the time to auto pay workers.
+- Cloudresearch will then provide a completion code.
+Copy this code and paste it into `app.ini` in the NivTurk folder (for details, see [here](../serving#set-completion-codes-prolific-only)).

 ## Useful information about CloudResearch studies